Fast Attack Motorsports S65 V-8 Performance TuningFast Attack Motorsports

 Fast Attack Motorsports S65 V-8 Performance Tuning

-***Note: Instructions for use of the older style flash tablets here.
-Instructions for using the new OBD iFlash adapter and flash software here.***
+***Instructions for using the new OBD iFlash adapter and flash software here.***

 Having spent years studying the internal workings of the Siemens MSS60 and MSS65 Digital Motor Electronics (DME) and their associated programming, we are proud to announce our performance DME tuning.
-Distributed with our η-Flash© Tablet, you can read your existing DME calibration, flash the modified calibration files, and check diagnostic codes.

 As in most things we enter the market in, we approach things a bit differently with a clean slate.
 With this in mind, we have abandoned the traditional sales model for tuning in referring to "stages".
 The term is somewhat arbitrary and leads to misconceptions as to what the product is capable of.
 Gone also are the à la carte pricing for the somewhat mundane options available.
 Most of these changes are a few bytes of data changed here or there and represent no significant additional amount of work to enable or disable.